onthebusiness/harelang.org/content/tutorials/introduction.md

 A slice is an indirect view of an array.
 It is used for two purposes: as a subset of another array or slice, or as an array which can grow at runtime.
 A slice has three properties: its length, its *capacity*, and an indirect reference to the underlying storage.
 Like arrays, the length of a slice may be obtained with the `len` operator.

-TODO: Go into more detail on slices
+As with strings, slices merit a more in-depth discussion in the [standard library introduction](/tutorials/stdlib).
+We'll keep it brief for this tutorial and stick to the features provided by the language.

 #### Sub-slicing